tanxing-033/learngit/readme.txt

-git is a distributed free software.
+git is a distrubuted version control system. git is free sofware distributed under the GPL.